UNCLASSIFIED (U)

 (Uniform all agencies)

 Information management personnel at post will provide familiarization training to all participants on how to use the E&E, EAC, and ADM radio equipment assigned to them.
 The LGF familiarization training for hand-held radios, base stations, and mobile patrol radios is the responsibility of the RSO/PSO.
-IRM personnel may assist the RSO/PSO with guidance and training on these types of equipment.
+DT personnel may assist the RSO/PSO with guidance and training on these types of equipment.

 5 FAH-2 H-733 Radio Encryption